Ellestial/100-days-of-code/log.md

 **Thoughts**: Doing better. almost have this thing under wraps, but it's pretty disorganized.
 I have it so search results appear as I type/backspace, as well as having currently searched terms appear in a highlighted color.
 However, I need to have it work for both city names and state names.
 I'm almost there, I can feel it.

 **Links to work**: None.

+## Day 71: March 27, 2018

+**Today's Progress**: Got frustrated and started working on custom video player.

+**Thoughts**: Frustration with this Ajax Type Ahead so I figured I'd try something different.

+**Links to work**: None.

+## Day 72: April 1, 2018

+**Today's Progress**: Continued on Custom HTML5 Video Player.

+**Thoughts**: Going well, although slow.
+I have it so I can press the video itself and the play button to play/pause the video, I can speed up/down the playrate, the scrubber moves with the timing of the video, and I can adjust the volume.
+Things to do: work on adjusting the seekrate and making it so I can press the scrubber at any point and have the video jump to that point.

+**Links to work**: None.